-For examples of how to report mutual funds, refer to the sample FD Statement beginning at page SF-1 for Form A and SF-15 for Form B.
+For examples of how to report mutual funds and exchange traded funds, refer to the sample FD Statement beginning at page SF-1 for Form A and SF-15 for Form B.

 Hedge Funds, Private Equity Funds, Privately-Traded REITs, and Other Private Funds.
 Hedge funds, private equity funds, and privately-traded REITs are private investment vehicles that are open to a limited class of investors and frequently require a very large initial minimum investment.